- 5 Days

 To appreciate the depth and vitality of music here, one must understand its rich and fertile roots.
 Archaeological evidence suggests music played an important role in the lives of Native American peoples who inhabited these lands before the arrival of the first European settlers.
 Legend holds the Tennessee River was referred to as the "singing river," home to a spirit who sings louder when the water is flowing quickly and softer when the body is peaceful.
 The Cherokee were one of the three major nations residing in the Tennessee Valley before the abominable Indian Removal Act.
 For some Native Americans, the voice of the river was said to be a guide back home.

-Later, many of the white settlers who moved into the region were of Scots-Irish descent and brought with them Celtic traditions and a love of the fiddle.
+Later, many white settlers who moved into the region were of Scots-Irish descent and brought with them Celtic traditions and a love of the fiddle.
 Meanwhile, African slaves working the cotton fields of area plantations exhibited their own musical traditions, including chants and spirituals.
 The resulting sound of this "melting pot," as described by Florence native and Sun Records founder Sam Phillips perhaps explains it best: "When I was growing up, we heard it all… in the fields we heard the Black man’s blues, in the churches we heard Black spirituals and white gospel, and on the radio we heard the Grand Ole Opry… out of that we created a sound that’s hard to define... because it includes the best elements of all those tremendous sources."

 Experience the enduring and powerful legacy of local sound by visiting the recording studios that shaped some of the greatest music ever made.
 In the 1960s, notable hits, such as "When a Man Loves a Woman," were recorded with artists of different races coming together when the rest of the country was divided.
 With the power of music able to leap across barriers and unite people of different cultural backgrounds, learn why Irish band U2's frontman Bono has described the Muscle Shoals area studios as "humble shells ... [that] contained an empire that crossed race and creed ...
 It was revolutionary."
 Discover the stories of songwriters and musicians whose work earned this area of Alabama the nickname as the "Hit Recording Capital of the World."